-- A Rocky Mountain Masters membership is required except for masters visiting from other divisions. - For registration and detailed event information, go to rmmskiracing.org and click the Schedule & Results tab or visit skiracereg.com/rmm. - 3.
+- 1. A Rocky Mountain Masters membership is required except for masters visiting from other divisions. - 2.
+For registration and detailed event information, go to masters.adminskiracing.com and select Rocky Mountain.
+This information can also be found on our website at rmmskiracing.org. - 3.
 Registration status can be changed online up until the close of online registration, typically noon the day before each event weekend (recommended).
 If online registration is not possible, contact the office via call/text/email.
 Race day registration may not be available at all venues this season. - 4.
-Check our website for any changes to schedule, discipline, or venue.
+Check our website, rmmskiracing.org, for any changes to schedule, discipline, or venue.